^

 Prognosis for dilated cardiomyopathy

-The prognosis of the disease is very serious, although there are some reports of a significant improvement in the clinical state of patients on the background of conventional therapy.
+The prognosis of the disease is very serious, although there are isolated reports of significant improvement in the clinical condition of patients with conventional therapy.

-The criteria for the prognosis include the duration of the disease after diagnosis, clinical symptoms and severity of heart failure, the presence of low-voltage type of electrocardiogram.
-Ventricular arrhythmias of high grades, the degree of reduction of the contractile and pumping functions of the heart.
+The prognosis criteria include the duration of the disease after diagnosis, clinical symptoms and severity of heart failure, the presence of a low-voltage type of electrocardiogram. high-grade ventricular arrhythmias, the degree of reduction in contractile and pumping functions of the heart.
 The average life expectancy of patients with dilated cardiomyopathy is 3.5-5 years.
-The opinions of different authors differ when studying the outcome of dilated cardiomyopathy in children.
-The highest survival rate was observed in young children.
+The opinions of various authors differ when studying the outcome of dilated cardiomyopathy in children.
+The highest survival rate is noted among young children.

 Where does it hurt?